rexapex/AFK-AutoClicker/README.md

 Press OK to save the settings.
 The settings are saved to a file so they only need to be set once.
 Use the hotkeys to start and stop the auto clicker.

+## Known Issues
+- May experience problems using hotkeys with modifiers
+- Hold may in some applications be registered as a click rather than as a hold